Apple Crisp Bars

 Step Two: In a large mixing bowl, stir together the oat mixture ingredients.
 Press half of the oat mixture into the prepared dish.

-• Step Five: Bake for 40 minutes or until the top oat mixture is a beautiful golden brown in color.
+- Step Five: Bake for 40 minutes until the top oat mixture is a beautiful golden brown.
 Cool.
 Cut into squares and serve.

 What To Serve With These Crispy Apple Crisp Bars

-• Store them in the fridge, but heat them up before you enjoy the leftovers again.
+- Store them in the fridge, but heat them before you enjoy the leftovers again.

-• If you burn the apple bars, you can combine some maple syrup and honey to drizzle over the bars.
-This helps disguise the burnt flavor from the sweetness of the two.
+- If you burn the apple bars, you can combine maple syrup and honey and drizzle them over them.
+The sweetness of the two helps disguise the burnt flavor.

-• You can make these up to 2 days in advance.
-The top layer won’t be as crispy, but they’ll still be super delicious and flavorful.
+- You can make these up to 2 days in advance.
+The top layer will not be as crispy, but it will still be super delicious and flavorful.

-• To the apple layer, you can also add a dash of vanilla extract if desired.
+- You can add a dash of vanilla extract to the apple layer if desired.

 Storage Instructions

 Leftover Apple Crisp Bars should be stored in an airtight container.
-I like to store mine in layers with parchment paper or wax paper in between the layers so they don’t stick together.
-You store these in the refrigerator for up to 5 days.
+I like to store mine in layers, with parchment paper or wax paper between the layers so they don’t stick together.
+You can store these in the refrigerator for up to 5 days.

-These crisp bars are best served room temp or warm.
-If you want to reheat them, pop them in a baking dish in the oven at 300F for about 10 minutes, or until they’re warmed all the way through again.
+These crisp bars are best served at room temperature or warm.
+To reheat them, pop them in a baking dish in the oven at 300°F for about 10 minutes, or until they’re warmed all the way through again.

-Our bars never last more than a day or two though since they’re so tasty!
+Our bars never last more than a day or two since they’re so tasty!

 Sure can!
-I suggest wrapping them individually in plastic wrap and then aluminum foil before storing them in an airtight container that’s freezer-safe or in a freezer-safe zip top bag.
+I suggest wrapping them individually in plastic wrap and aluminum foil before storing them in a freezer-safe container or a freezer-safe zip-top bag.

 These dessert bars can be stored for up to 3 months.
 Let them thaw and come to room temperature before enjoying them.

 When I made my apple bars, I enjoyed mine with whipped cream.
-However, my first choice was vanilla ice cream but we were out.
-Vanilla ice cream and apple anything go together like peanut butter and jelly in my opinion.
+My first choice was vanilla ice cream, but we were out.
+In my opinion, vanilla ice cream and apple or anything go together, like peanut butter and jelly.

 You can also add some crushed nuts on top if you like them.
 Pecans and walnuts would be wonderful.

 I used Gala apples because I had them on hand.
 Gala Apples are mildly sweet.
-If you have a different variety of apples on hand, give them a try.
+If you have a different variety of apples on hand, try them.

 As long as they’re a type of apple that you typically enjoy, you’ll love them in this.
-Personally, if I used any of the tart apples, like Granny Smith, McIntosh, Pink Lady apples, and Cortland apples, for this recipe, I would try to add in some sweet type apples to even it out a bit.
+If I used any of the tart apples, like Granny Smith, McIntosh, Pink Lady apples, and Cortland apples, for this recipe, I would try to add some sweet apples to balance it.

 But, you do what makes you and your belly happy!